Adaptive by Design: Why the Best Gravel Saddle Is the One That Fits You

 3D Printing and Customization: The Cutting Edge

-Tech has moved the industry even further.
-Saddles featuring 3D-printed padding-like Specialized’s Mirror or Fizik’s Adaptive-offer variable support zones within the same saddle.
+Tech has pushed the industry even further.
+Saddles with 3D-printed padding—like Specialized’s Mirror or Fizik’s Adaptive—offer variable support zones within the same saddle.
 Soft sections relieve pressure, while firmer areas give you stability.
 With further tech on the horizon, live sensor data and truly custom-fit saddles are coming within reach of everyday riders, not just pros.

 Health Matters: Comfort Goes Beyond Enjoyment